MicrosoftDocs/Viva/Viva/insights/advanced/setup-maint/new-admin-center.md

 # Using the new admin center

 >[!Note]
-> This article is intended for [Targeted Release](/microsoft-365/admin/manage/release-options-in-office-365) customers.
+> This article is intended for targeted release customers.
 Some functionality is introduced gradually to organizations that have set up the targeted release options in Microsoft 365.
 If you're not part of the Targeted Release program:
 >
 >* You might not yet see this feature or it might look different than what is described in this article.
 Features are subject to change.
 > * You should follow our regular applicable setup directions (for example, for assigning user roles, read [Assign user roles](assign-user-roles.md)).